opendaylight/docs/docs/user-guide/service-function-chaining.rst

 ^^^^^^^^^^^^^

-To enable a device to handle SFC Proof of Transit, it is expected that the netconf server device advertise capability as under ioam-scv.yang present under src/main/yang folder of sfc-pot feature.
-It is also expected that netconf notifications be enabled and its support capability advertised as capabilities.
+To enable a device to handle SFC Proof of Transit, it is expected that the NETCONF node device advertise capability as under ioam-sb-pot.yang present under sfc-model/src/main/yang folder.
+It is also expected that base NETCONF support be enabled and its support capability advertised as capabilities.

+NETCONF support:``urn:ietf:params:netconf:base:1.0``

+PoT support: ``(urn:cisco:params:xml:ns:yang:sfc-ioam-sb-pot?revision=2017-01-12)sfc-ioam-sb-pot``

 It is also expected that the devices are netconf mounted and available in the topology-netconf store.